WeiRui-Wang/Pipeline/README.md

 ### M2 `.env` File Format

 For M2, M1-based standard [`.env` File Format](#env-file-format) as describe in M1 documentation is still applicable.
-Additionally, `build.js` modules has adapted new changes that is automatic for environment tracking.
+Additionally, `build.js` modules has adapted new changes that are automatic for environment tracking.

 ### M2 Screencast